laur1s/laur1s.github.io/content/posts/first-post.md

 ## Why start anyway

-I decided to create blog anyway simple because I want to have a webpage for my own reference that would help me to remember some things I've done and that I could have a reference in the future.
+I decided to create blog anyway simple because I want to have a webpage for my own reference that would help me to remember some things I\'ve done and that I could have a reference in the future.
 However, personally I refer to technical bogs very often during my work and I think that some people might find some of the post useful if they run into similar problems in the future.

-I chose to use Hugo for this blog because it allows me to write my posts in markdown which I'm familiar with and it was quite easy to setup.(I'm not entirely happy with the  theme but it will work for now, the content is more important)
+I chose to use Hugo for this blog because it allows me to write my posts in markdown which I\'m familiar with and it was quite easy to setup.(I\'m not entirely happy with the  theme but it will work for now, the content is more important)

 Thanks for reading and I hope that someone will find something useful in this blog :)